 Methodology is broadly conceived by JMM to include issues related to the philosophical underpinnings of social science, research design, measurement, and data analysis.
 Purely statistical articles, e.g., derivations of new error terms or fit indices, are probably not appropriate for JMM.
-The content domain of any article is generally not a consideration for publication in the Journal.
+The content domain of any article will not generally be a consideration for publication in the Journal.